Welcome To The Foreman Knowledge Base

 • Power Control Automation Settings guide can be found here.

-To create and manage Power Controls, navigate to the Power Controls tab from the Power section in the left-hand submenu.
-From this page, you can create new Power Control runs to be saved and executed at a later time.
-Power Controls are a key tool for optimizing energy consumption, reducing operational costs, managing infrastructure load, and preparing for scheduled or emergency curtailment events.
+To create and manage Saved Controls, navigate to the Saved Controls tab from the Power section in the left-hand submenu.
+From this page, you can create new Saved Control runs to be saved and executed at a later time.
+Saved Controls are a key tool for optimizing energy consumption, reducing operational costs, managing infrastructure load, and preparing for scheduled or emergency curtailment events.

 If you're enrolled in a Demand Response program or are subject to any mandatory curtailments, please contact us to learn how we can fully automate your site’s participation—ensuring it powers down and ramps back up with zero manual effort!